-- Success stories of adoption of semantic technologies and knowledge graphs in real-world environments, especially by emphasizing how these technologies have succeeded in creating value as well as key factors for the success of the adoption in a large-scale organization.
+- Success stories and failure analyses of the adoption of semantic technologies and knowledge graphs in real-world environments.
+These should especially emphasize why and how these technologies have succeeded, or failed, in creating value as well as key factors for the success of the adoption in large-scale organizations.

-- Contributions about current challenges in industrial fields which should be tackled by semantic technologies, emphasizing solution approaches and existing issues that are currently only insufficiently addressed by Semantic Web research.
+- Contributions about current challenges in industrial fields which we might be able to tackle with semantic technologies, emphasizing solution approaches and existing issues that are currently only insufficiently addressed by Semantic Web research.

 Topics of Interest